 - Brown-affiliated recommenders can write on their own letterhead or use our electronic Letter of Recommendation Form (Form 6).
 Please forward the website link to your Brown recommenders.

 - Letter-writers not affiliated with Brown should write their letter on institutional letterhead only.

 Letters for MD/PhD Applicants

 MD/PhD applicants are allowed to exceed the normal limit of four supporting letters of recommendation.
-If you are applying to MD/PhD programs, your additional letters must come from references who can comment on your potential as a researcher.
+If you are applying to MD/PhD programs, your additional letters must come from references who can comment on your experience and potential as a researcher.
 Individual programs differ in the number of research recommendations they require.
 Be sure you know the guidelines for each program to which you apply.
 Health Careers Advising expects two of your letters to be from research mentors.

 Applicants to MD/PhD programs should complete the List of Recommenders and Waiver Form –MD/PhD (Form 3).
 Please identify your research mentors by checking the box on the form.
 This will allow us to highlight these recommendations in your committee letter.
 We will send all letters listed in Form 3 to your MD/PhD schools.
 Applicants to MD/PhD and MD programs should also complete the List of Recommenders and Waiver Form (Form 2) in addition to Form 3.
 If you are applying to some schools as an MD and to other schools as an MD/PhD candidate, we will send your letters according to the information you provide on Form 2 and Form 3.